CAR T-Cell Therapy

 CAR T-cell therapy:

 T cells are good at fighting infection.
-But it can be difficult for them to tell the difference between a cancer cell and a normal cell.
+However, it can be difficult for them to tell the difference between a cancer cell and a normal cell.
 So the cancer cells can hide away and not be recognized.
 Scientists are trying to find ways to get T cells to recognize cancer cells.
 One possible way to do this might be CAR T-cell therapy.

 CAR (Chimeric Antigen Receptor) T-cell therapy is a cancer treatment that is making headlines.
 In fact, it is now on the road to being one of the most promising treatments in oncology.
 CAR T-cell therapy is a form of immunotherapy that uses specially altered T cells to fight cancer.
-A sample of a patient’s T cells are collected from the blood, then modified to produce special structures called chimeric antigen receptors (CARs) on their surface.
+A sample of a patient’s T cells is collected from the blood and then modified to produce special structures called chimeric antigen receptors (CARs) on their surface.
 When these CAR T cells are reinfused into the patient, the new receptors enable them to latch onto a specific antigen on the patient’s tumor cells and kill them.

 CAR T-cell therapy was discovered in 1989 but was not put into high gear until recently.
-It is already changing how patients with blood cancers that have not been responsive to previous therapy are being treated.
+It is already changing how patients with blood cancers who have not been responsive to previous therapy are being treated.
 Although the technology was described almost three decades ago, clinical implementation did not occur until recently.

 The 2019 annual meeting of the American Society of Haematology (ASH), held on 6-10 December, was focused on what was described as “the next big thing” in blood cancers — CAR T-cell therapy, a single-infusion treatment which relies on a patient’s own immune system cells to battle cancer.